Battles of Lexington and Concord: Lexington to Menotomy

-Fighting grew more intense as Percy's forces moved into Menotomy.
-Fresh militiamen poured gunfire into British ranks while individual homeowners fought from their own property.
-Marksmen concealed in some homes, forced the British to clear their path house by house.
-A total of 11 colonial combatants, plus the barely ambulatory owner Jason Russell, were killed in the Jason Russell House or on its grounds, as were two British attackers.
+The largest engagement of the day took place on the farm of Jason Russell, located at the center of Menotomy.
+Here hundreds of militiamen from towns further out had assembled over the course of the afternoon to await the appearance of the returning British column.
+Twenty-one colonial combatants and an unknown number of British Regulars lost their lives in the ensuing battle.
+Eleven of those colonials, including Jason himself, along with two of the Regulars, were killed in or beside the Jason Russell House itself.

 During this fighting, Percy and Smith lost control of their men.
 Many junior officers in flank parties had difficulty stopping their exhausted, enraged men from killing everyone they found inside buildings.
 A few Regulars committed atrocities such as killing two drunk men at Coopers Tavern to repay for the supposed scalping at the North Bridge and for their own casualties from an often unseen enemy.
 Although colonists later exaggerated many accounts of British ransacking and burning for propaganda value (and to get financial compensation from the colonial government), taverns along the road definitely were ransacked and liquor stolen by the troops.
 Houses also were plundered by British soldiers.
 Some soldiers who stayed too long were killed by concealed minutemen.

 Percy learned from Pitcairn and other wounded officers that militiamen used stone walls, trees and buildings to hide behind and shoot at the British column in more thickly settled towns closer to Boston.
 He ordered flank companies to clear colonial militiamen out of such places.
 Far more blood was shed in Menotomy and Cambridge than elsewhere.
 The colonists lost 25 men killed and nine wounded at those places, and the British lost 40 killed and 80 wounded, with the 47th Foot and Royal Marines suffering the most casualties.
 About half the day's fatalities for each side were suffered at Menotomy and Cambridge.